chrisbao/MSFin/README.md

    - Click *VIEW ENDPOINTS* in the bottom tabs.
    - The GUID after *`Login.microsoftonline.com/`* is the tenant ID and store it.

-10. Obtain and store the application client ID
+10. Obtain and store the application client ID.

-   - On the application, Quick Start page, click on *CONFIGURE* in the tabs menu.
+   On the application, Quick Start page, click on *CONFIGURE* in the tabs menu.

-   - Search & copy the *Client ID* value and store it.
+   Search & copy the *Client ID* value and store it.

 11. Obtain and store the application client secret.